Calvinfr96/data-structures-and-algorithms/big_o_notation.md

 # Big O Notation
-- For all data structures and algorithms (DSA) problem you encounter, there will be many implementations that work.
+- For all data structures and algorithms (DSA) problems you encounter, there will be many implementations that work.
 Big O notation is used to determine which implementation is best.
 It is a system of generalizing and comparing code in terms of their efficiency.
 It gives you a numeric representation of the efficiency of code.
 - Big O notation is also useful for talking about the trade-offs between different approaches.
 - When trying to debug code, it helps to understand efficiency to pin point problems that make your code slower.